wallarm/fast-example-jenkins-dvwa-integration/README.md

 # fast-examples-dvwa

-Example of Wallarm FAST integration with the DVWA using selenium tests in a Jenkins environment.
-This example builds upon the local example (https://github.com/wallarm/fast-example-dvwa)
+Example of Wallarm FAST integration with the DVWA using Selenium tests in the Jenkins environment.
+This example builds upon the local example (https://github.com/wallarm/fast-example-dvwa).

-Read more about Wallarm FAST: https://wallarm.com/products/fast For full FAST documentation visit https://docs.fast.wallarm.com/
+Learn more about Wallarm FAST: https://wallarm.com/products/fast.
+For full FAST documentation, visit https://docs.fast.wallarm.com.

 ## Jenkins integration example:

-Jenkins must have access to `sudo` and be able to run `docker-compose`
+Jenkins must have access to `sudo` and be able to run `docker-compose`.

-Use this repository as the git source (https://github.com/wallarm/fast-example-jenkins-dvwa-integration)
+Use this repository as the git source: https://github.com/wallarm/fast-example-jenkins-dvwa-integration.

 Repeat the steps in local run example, but instead of launching the script, copy this modified version into your build step: